Blog · 2026-05-02· 6 min read

 3. CRF + preset is the quality lever.
 Standard quality: -crf 23 -preset medium.
 Visually lossless: -crf 18 -preset slow.
 H.265 equivalent: -crf 28.
 Skip ultrafast outside testing; it destroys file efficiency.

-4. `-ss` placement is order-sensitive.
+4. -ss placement is order-sensitive.
 Before -i: fast seeking, jumps to keyframe (fast, less precise).
 After -i: frame-accurate (slower, exact).
-Claude sometimes places -ss after -i by default — call it out explicitly when you need fast seeking.
+Claude sometimes places -ss after -i by default - call it out explicitly when you need fast seeking.

-5. Audio drift on >2hr renders → `-async 1`.
+5. Audio drift on >2hr renders → -async 1.
 If your merge runs past two hours, ask for -async 1.
-The flag re-syncs audio frame-by-frame and is the single biggest fix for the 'audio gradually de-syncs' bug on long renders.
+The flag re-syncs audio frame-by-frame and is the single biggest fix for the "audio gradually de-syncs" bug on long renders.

 Three FFmpeg-with-Claude mistakes

+• Re-encoding by default.
 Many operators forget to specify -c copy.
-If your inputs share codec/resolution, re-encoding is pure waste — quality loss for zero gain.
+If your inputs share codec/resolution, re-encoding is pure waste - quality loss for zero gain.

+• Stripping metadata on merge.
 Without -map_metadata 0, timestamps and camera data disappear.
 Especially painful for editorial workflows where camera-side timestamps are load-bearing.

+• Not pasting the error log back into Claude.
 When a command fails, paste the FFmpeg stderr back into Claude Code.
 Recent fixes made it much better at rewriting broken flags and suggesting -fflags +genpts when PTS goes sideways.

 Sources

-05 · Read next in the pillars
+01 · Read next in the pillars

 Where this lands in the exam-prep map